wp-cli/handbook/commands/post/term/add/index.md

 : The name of the taxonomy type to be added.

 &lt;term&gt;...
-: The name of the term or terms to be added.
+: The slug of the term or terms to be added.

 ### GLOBAL PARAMETERS